Public Relations (B.A.)

 Public relations students at Rider study the theories behind effective public communication.
 The program focuses on all facets of practical campaigns, as students learn from professionals in the field as well as their professors.
 In the capstone course, students work with local corporate or nonprofit clients.

-Classroom experiences are augmented by membership in the Rider chapter of the Public Relations Student Society of America.
+Classroom experiences are augmented by membership in the Rider University Chapter of the Public Relations Student Society of America (PRSSA).
+For more information, please visit PRSSA at or Rider PRSSA social media pages: Facebook,Twitter, and Instagram

 Core classes in the public relations program include advanced speech, publication design, public relations, feature writing, publicity methods in organizations and cases and campaigns in public relations.